Kiln Maintenance Guide: Tips for Top Performance

 Checking and Replacing Parts

 Check the burner’s flame sensor and igniter for any signs of wear and tear.
-Replace any parts that are damaged or worn out.
+Replace any damaged or worn parts.

 Another vital part to check is the blower burner or the venturi burner.
 They control the amount of air that mixes with the gas to create the flame.
 If the air is not adjusted correctly, it can lead to an inefficient flame, increasing fuel consumption and decreasing performance.
 Inspect the burner to ensure that the flame burns blue and is stable.